 Below are pictures of the dresser when we purchased it from a junk store.
-We saw potential! 😃
+We saw the potential!

 Here is another picture of the inside.
 I do not have any pictures of chalk painting the outside.
 When we painted the exterior of the dresser, I did not have a blog.
-We originally used this as a dresser in our Pike Road house.
-Now that we live at on Logan Martin Lake full-time, I use this in my craft room (in our loft).
+We originally used this as a dresser.
+Now, I use this in my craft room (in our loft).

 Even though it was chalk painted, I wanted to finish painting the inside drawers.
 It always bugged me that it was not “finished”.